octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 Only *Truffle* and *Ganache* (still in beta) are available for Tezos.

-*Truffle* takes Ligo files, compiles them and deploy them on any Tezos network with a single command.
+*Truffle* takes Ligo files, compiles and deploys them on any Tezos network with a single command.
 It does not support Smartpy scripts nor Morlaix scripts.

 # *Truffle* Installation